 Elizabeth’s kids were just beyond stroller age when she visited, so she opted to park farther away and take the shuttle to save money.
 She recommends pre-purchasing parking to expedite the process.
 Her family found that when arriving around 11 (the park opens at 10 a.m.), it only took about 15 minutes to park and take the Dollywood shuttle from the parking location to the front entrance of the park.

 5. Hit the Play Areas

-One of my favorite features of Dollywood were the play areas tucked in between coasters, restaurants, and other attractions throughout the park.
+Both my sister and I commented that one of our favorite features of Dollywood were the play areas tucked in between coasters, restaurants, and other attractions throughout the park.
 Younger kids definitely need time for free play – even at a theme park – and Dollywood has really thought out the experience for toddlers and young kids well.
 These play areas are ideal for entertaining kids while parents trade off riding the coasters too.

-My kids (ages 2.5 and 7) adored the playground in the shadow of the Thunderhead coaster, Lil’ Loggers Landing.
+When my kids visited at ages 2.5 and 7, they adored the playground in the shadow of the Thunderhead coaster, Lil’ Loggers Landing.
 Also a hit were the three play areas (one of which was a water play splash pad) near Mountain Slidewinder: Granny’s Garden, the Pig Pen, and Lil’ Pilots Playground.
-For the ultimate water play experience, Firehouse Fun Yard is also a can’t-miss.
+For the ultimate water play experience in warmer months, Firehouse Fun Yard is also a can’t-miss.

 It probably goes without saying that many visitors to Dollywood will have to deal with some Tennessee heat and humidity during a visit, especially in summer months.
 My family was there in late July during a heat wave that sent temperatures soaring north of 95 degrees with humidity to boot.
 We really appreciated the fact that Dollywood provided free cups of ice water at restaurants and snack bars.
 It was a small gesture, but one that was crucial to keeping my family cooled off and not always searching for a water fountain.